 Audi says high taxes an obstacle in growth of luxury car segment in India

-Audi says high taxes an obstacle in growth of luxury car segment in India2 min read .
-Updated: 31 Oct 2021, 01:07 PM IST
+Audi says high taxes an obstacle in growth of luxury car segment in India

 Audi India head Balbir Singh Dhillon has stated that a 28 per cent GST slab with an additional cess is keeping the luxury car sector in the country from growing, and hence has requested the government to reduce duties.